 The junta headed by Captain Ibrahim Traore separated the West African country from France, which controlled it until 1960, after seizing power in a coup in September 2022.

-Following the coup, Burkina Faso withdrew the French ambassador, revoked the 1961 military agreement between the two nations, ordered the evacuation of French troops, and increasingly looked to Russia for security assistance.
+Following the coup, Burkina Faso withdrew the French ambassador, revoked the 1961 military agreement between the two nations, ordered the evacuation of French troops, and increasingly sought security assistance from Russia.

 In addition to the ban on some French media outlets, Russia has consented to construct a nuclear power plant for the nation of Africa.